riderkick/FMD/readme.txt

   - Synapse.
   - Vampyre Imaging Library.

-For Synapse and Vampyre Imaging Library, you need to put them all in FMD_source_code_folder/trunk/3rd

 After everything is installed, open the file md.lpi by using Lazarus IDE, select Run->Build to build the source code.
 If everything is ok, the binary file should be in FMD_source_code_folder/bin

 3.)
 Localization